-Urge your friends and family to Make A Plan To Vote.
+Urge your friends and family to.

 - First – make sure you are registered to vote.
 You must register in New York by Friday, October 9.
 You can check your registration by using New York’s voter registration lookup tool.
 Instructions on registering to Vote can be found below.